Choose the perfect holiday letting

 Book the ideal accommodation for as little as $89 per night by searching through the 15 options on offer in Sunshine Coast Regional.
 HomeToGo allows you to immediately compare the prices of each property from different partner websites to discover the best price and save up to 47%.

-Recommended holiday lettings on the Sunshine Coast
+Recommended holiday rentals on the Sunshine Coast

-Rent a holiday home, apartment or cottage on the Sunshine Coast from just $25 per night
+Rent a holiday home, apartment or cottage on the Sunshine Coast from just $89 per night

 Popular holiday rental amenities on the Sunshine Coast

-The weather on the Sunshine Coast
+What to eat on your holiday on the Sunshine Coast

 In general, you can find great food in the region's seaside towns.
 Make tracks to Noosa Heads for all manner of contemporary Australian spots.
 In the town of Maroochydore, you can dine at a number of great Asian restaurants, including Thai and Japanese options.
 Asian cuisine has influenced Australia's kitchens just as much as European cooking, and in general, you'll be able to find a number of delicious options reflecting the tastes of both parts of the world.